jericks/geoc/_sources/commands/vector-from.txt

 **Description**:

-Create a Layer from a string of KML, CSV, GML, or GeoJSON
+Create a Layer from a string of KML, CSV, GML, GEORSS, GEOBUF, GPX or GeoJSON

 **Arguments**: